mochiyaki/text2sql/README.md

 ## Configuration

 The application requires a running LLM server to generate SQL queries.
-By default, it expects the server to be running on `localhost:11434`.
+By default, it expects the server to be running on `localhost:11434` (ollama) or `localhost:1234` (lmstudio or `ggc e4`).

 ### Settings